lasoares/mobile-demos/iosOffline/doc.md

         @end

 3. Open the implementation file QSAppDelegate.m and add the following codefor the core data stack methods.
-This is similar to the code youfrom the new application template in Xcode with the "Use Core Data" option, with the main difference that this code uses uses a private queue concurrency type when initializing the `NSManagedContextObject`.
+This is similar to the code youfrom the new application template in Xcode with the **Use Core Data** option, with the main difference that this code uses uses a private queue concurrency type when initializing the `NSManagedContextObject`.

         #import "QSAppDelegate.h"